-Detailed Criteria Info
+Detailed Criteria Information

-Audience detail:

-I have more than 1,000 followers on a single social media page Social media platform examples include Instagram, Facebook, TikTok, Twitter, etc.

-I currently have 5,000 monthly listeners on Spotify.
-This must be up an up-to-date figure i.e. within the past 2 months.

-I currently have 2,000 followers on Spotify.
-This must be up an up-to-date figure i.e. within the past 2 months.
+Te Reo Māori

-I have had a single song reach 5,000 streams on a single music platform.
-Audio streaming site examples include Spotify, Apple Music, Soundcloud, YouTube Music, Bandcamp, etc.
+- I have recorded and digitally released a song in te reo Māori Audio streaming site examples include Spotify, Apple Music, Soundcloud, You Tube Music, Bandcamp, etc. - I am confident to write lyrics in te reo Māori without assistance. - I have a collaborator who will guide the te reo Māori writing process.

+A te reo Māori Collaborator is someone who is confident to lead the te reo Māori writing process.
+A collaborator might be a tuakana who will give you confidence in your reo, or a peer you can bounce ideas off.

+Online Audience | Whakaminenga ā-Ipurangi

-I have had a single music video reach 2,000 plays on a single platform.
-Video streaming site examples include YouTube, Vimeo, Vevo, Facebook, etc.
+- I have more than 1,000 followers on a single social media page Social media platform examples include Instagram, Facebook, TikTok, Twitter, etc. - I currently have 5,000 monthly listeners on Spotify.
+This must be up an up-to-date figure i.e. within the past 2 months. - I currently have 2,000 followers on Spotify.
+This must be up an up-to-date figure i.e. within the past 2 months. - I have had a single song reach 5,000 streams on a single music platform. - Audio streaming site examples include Spotify, Apple Music, Soundcloud, You Tube Music, Bandcamp, etc. - I have had a single music video reach 2,000 plays on a single platform.
+Video streaming site examples include You Tube, Vimeo, Vevo, Facebook, etc.

-Broadcast detail:
+Broadcast Track Record | Whakapāhotanga Waiata

-I have had a song playlisted on a NZ radio station.
+• I have had a song playlisted on a NZ radio station.

-This must be a song which has been in regular multi-play rotation on the station (e.g. A-rotate, B-rotate, C-rotate etc.) - not one-off 'spot' plays.
+This must be a song which has been in regular multi-play rotation on the station (e.g. A-rotate, 8-rotate, C-rotate etc.) - not one-off 'spot' plays.
 Can include NZ On Air-sponsored Music Features where your song was played on rotate multiple times in that feature.

-I have had a song appear on one of the weekly Radioscope airplay charts.
-These charts include the Radioscope All Airplay Top 100, Pop Top 40, Rock Top 40, Alt Top 40, Urban Top 40, Dance Top 40, Adult Top 40, NZ Top 40, Te Reo Māori Top 20 or Most Added Top 40.
+• I have had a song appear on one of the weekly Radioscope airplay charts.
+These charts include the Radioscope All Airplay Top 100, Pop Top 40, Rock Top 40, Alt Top 40, Urban Top 40, Dance Top 40, Adult Top 40, NZ Top 40, Te Rea Maori Top 20 or Most Added Top 40.

-I have featured on a live-to-air performance on a NZ radio station or digital platform.
+• I have featured on a live-to-air performance on a NZ radio station or digital platform.
 This can include a live-to-air performance on a radio station or network like RNZ, a student radio station etc., or a live stream performance on a New Zealand-based platform.
 Please note this can not include your own livestream event via Facebook, Instagram etc.